alsosprachben/mnvkd/README.md

 To be more specific:
 1. `mnvkd` is merely a server platform: instead of requiring a completely new language, it is simply plain C with zero-overhead metaprogramming, and a minimal runtime.
 2. `mnvkd` coroutines provide two-level scheduling of logical micro-threads within micro-processes, grouping micro-process threads together into a single event dispatch, only switching memory context when blocked.
 This enables the tight coupling (low-overhead switching) of related threads (thread-level scheduling), while preserving micro-process isolation (process-level scheduling).
-This can be seen as L:M:N threading, (M:1 threads on M:1 processes on 1:1 cores).
+This can be seen as M:N:1 threading, (M:1 threads on M:1 processes on 1:1 cores).
 3. `mnvkd` provides, like Erlang, composable virtual sockets that can be bound to either physical file descriptors or logical pipes between micro-threads.
 Additionally, within a micro-process, reference-passing futures may be used.
 4. `mnvkd` provides high-level, bidirectional stream interfaces, like `<stdio.h>`, plus a `readline()` for easy text protocol processing.
 The socket buffers are optimally handled by zero-overhead macros.
 The interface is meant to reflect writing an `inetd` server in a high-level language, but with the performance of the under-the-hood, event-based futures.
 5. `mnvkd` provides micro-heap memory protection at the userland level, using hardware facilities used by the kernel.
 The two-level scheduling means that context switches only happen at ideal times, when the entire micro-process is blocked.